-- A table can have multiple Vindexes. - Vindexes could be NonUnique, which allows a column value to yield multiple keyspace IDs. - They could be a simple function or be based on a lookup table. - They could be shared across multiple tables. - Custom Vindexes can be plugged in, and Vitess will still know how to reshard using such Vindexes.
+- A table can have multiple Vindexes. - Vindexes can be NonUnique, which allows a column value to yield multiple keyspace IDs. - Vindexes can be a simple function or be based on a lookup table. - Vindexes can be shared across multiple tables. - Custom Vindexes can be created and used, and Vitess will still know how to reshard using such Vindexes.

-The Primary Vindex The Primary Vindex is analogous to a database primary key.
+The Primary Vindex The Primary Vindex for a table is analogous to a database primary key.
 Every sharded table must have one defined.
 A Primary Vindex must be unique: given an input value, it must produce a single keyspace ID.
-This unique mapping will be used at the time of insert to decide the target shard for a row.
-Conceptually, this is also equivalent to the NoSQL Sharding Key, and we often refer to the Primary Vindex as the Sharding Key.
+At the time of an insert to the table, the unique mapping produced by the Primary Vindex determines the target shard for the inserted row.
+Conceptually, this is equivalent to a NoSQL Sharding Key, and we often informally refer to the Primary Vindex as the Sharding Key.